 By comparing equivalent data (not shown here) of the merged satellite-gauge precipitation estimate for August 2021 with the monthly precipitation map averaged for all months of the previous 20 years, we can clearly see that August 2021 was indeed marked by a higher precipitation rate, which is most likely related to the Grace event.
-However, the most intense precipitation did not affect the region hit by the 2021 earthquake but the eastern part of the peninsula, roughly covering the same region as the one affected by the 2010 event (note, we did not check any landslide reactivation after Grace for that area).
+However, the most intense precipitation did not affect the region hit by the 2021 earthquake but instead affected the eastern part of the peninsula, roughly covering the same region as the one affected by the 2010 event (note that we did not check any landslide reactivation after Grace for that area).
 The region hit by the 2021 earthquake was not affected by much higher monthly precipitation rates than usual: for the central seismically affected zone, in the north of Les Cayes, about 240-280 mm had been recorded in August 2021, against a monthly average of 200 mm.
 Thus, just by considering these data, one would not expect an important climatic contribution to slope failure occurrence in the region affected by the 2021 earthquake.
-Still, an influence could be observed and this is likely to be related to the concentration of most of the 'monthly precipitation' of August 2021 within the two days (Aug.
-16 and 17) of the Grace tropical storm event, just two days after the 2021 main shock.
-As indicated above, we estimate that related precipitation has resulted in an increase of landslide surface areas of about 10-15%.
-Due to the limited extent of zones where this check can be made (only considering the cloud-free areas on the Sentinel-2 image of August 14, 2021), it was decided to map all areas covered by landslides after August 14, 2021, also those which are likely to have been (re)activated by rainfall.
+Still, an influence could be observed, and this is likely to be related to the concentration of most of the monthly precipitation of August 2021 within the 2d (16 and 17 August) of the Tropical Storm Grace event, just 2d after the 2021 main shock.
+As indicated above, we estimate that related precipitation has resulted in an increase in landslide surface areas of about 10%-15%.
+Due to the limited extent of zones where this check can be made (only considering the cloud-free areas on the Sentinel-2 image of 14 August 2021), it was decided to map all areas covered by landslides after 14 August 2021, as well as those which are likely to have been (re)activated by rainfall.
 The total effect of the latter can barely be controlled and quantified outside the 10% of cloud-free zones visible on the image collected right after the main shock.
-The only 'correction' that can be made is to reduce the total surface area mapped as landslides by those 10-15% to estimate the one that was actually affected by co-seismic slope failures: thus, instead of considering the value of 84 km2, it is possible that co-seismic landslides covered a total surface area of 'only' 75-78 km2 - which is still three times more than the total surface area covered by 2010 co-seismic landslides (close to 25 km2).
+The only correction that can be made is to reduce the total surface area mapped as landslides by those 10%-15% to estimate the one that was actually affected by co-seismic slope failures: thus, instead of considering the value of 84 km2, it is possible that co-seismic landslides covered a total surface area of only $75-78 \text{ km}^2$ - which is still 3 times more than the total surface area covered by the 2010 co-seismic landslides (close to 25 km^2).